adrian-miasik/unity-pomodoro/README.md

 Need help?
 Found a bug?
 Send your questions, bug reports, and other support related inquiries to:
 `unity-pomodoro@adrian-miasik.com`
+Alternatively, you can also report bugs directly to our [issues page](https://github.com/adrian-miasik/unity-pomodoro/issues)

 For personal business related inquires / proposals:
 `business-line-76240@adrian-miasik.com`